 Difference between TLS and SSL explained

 SSL and TLS are similar technologies because they share a codebase, though one is better than the other.
-In fact, one is dead and the other still reigns supreme to the time this day.
-By end of this article, you should learn quite a lot about both security certificates.
+In fact, one is dead, and the other still reigns supreme to this day.
+By the end of this article, you should learn quite a lot about both security certificates.

 What is SSL or Secure Socket Layer?

-SSL stands for Secure Socket Layer, and to get straight to the point, it’s the standard technology used for keeping your internet connection secure.
-It can safeguard all sensitive data that is being delivered between two systems, and because of this, it prevents criminals from reading or modifying the transferring information.
+SSL stands for Secure Sockets Layer, and to get straight to the point, it’s the standard technology used to keep your internet connection secure.
+It can safeguard all sensitive data that is being delivered between two systems, and because of this, it prevents criminals from reading or modifying the transferred information.

 As for the two systems, they can be a client and a server, for example, The Windows Club (website) and your favorite web browser.
 The two systems can also be two servers communicating with each other.